 All office hours should be available in a virtual setting.
 Student access to buildings may be too limited to allow in-person office hours, and many students will be remote.
 You should decide whether to have a set time for virtual office hours or do them by appointment (or both).

-- The advantage of a set time for virtual office hours is that it allows many students to participate and to stay in the room to listen to other students’ questions, providing some economies of scale in helping students.
+- A set time for virtual office hours allows many students to participate and to stay in the room to listen to other students’ questions, providing some economies of scale in helping students.
 Alternatively, some faculty used the “waiting room” feature of Zoom to replicate the normal sequential office hours in a virtual format; clearly let students know if you adopt that approach.

-- The advantage of scheduled appointments is that students outside of our time zone are better able to access faculty members; these interactions are often their only synchronous interactions with faculty.
+- Scheduled appointments give students outside of our time zone better access to faculty members; these interactions are often their only synchronous interactions with faculty.

 In a virtual class, students are missing out on informal interactions with you before and after class, as well as stop-and-chats when you see each other on campus.
 Students greatly appreciate it when faculty sign on to the video meeting early, or stay on after it is over, to have these types of informal discussions.
 You could also consider occasional “virtual lunches” to replace our student-faculty lunch program.

 Make sure to answer student emails on a timely basis.
 To centralize some of the Q&A, some faculty use alternative channels like Canvas discussion boards, Slack, and Piazza.
-For a video on how to use discussion boards, see: canvas.upenn.edu/courses/1527073/assignments/8012929?module_item_id=18247159
+For a video on how to use discussion boards, see this resource.

 Developing Graded Assignments

-The university is strongly discouraging proctored-exam options (provost.upenn.edu/covid-19-faqs-instructors#remoteproctoring).
+The university is strongly discouraging proctored-exam options.
 You should plan on giving online open-book exams without proctoring.
-You should also reinforce the Honor Code in your syllabus and in your exam document.
-Also make the academic consequences of cheating clear in your syllabus.
+You should also reinforce the Honor Code in your syllabus and in your exam document and make the academic consequences of cheating clear in your syllabus.

 In the online environment, many faculty have switched to automatically graded exams in Canvas (e.g., multiple choice, multiple answer, true-false).
 These exams can be implemented in the following ways to reduce the potential for cheating: